kandelvijaya/website/content/post/extensibleAnalyticsLibraryDesign.md

 ## Summarizing:

 1. This is a cleaver way to model the cases.
 We used protocol which will return Self.
-The library doesnt care who Self is.
+The library doesn't care who Self is.
-2. ForceTapEventProtocol has only GoogleAnalytics Intrepretation.
+2. ForceTapEventProtocol has only GoogleAnalytics Interpretation.
 When we use it with firebase, the compiler will stop compiling to tell us that it doesnot support it.
 This is good.
 We then can either choose to extend this event or discard it.